 There continues to be an oversupply of aspiring entrants (mostly graduates) and over 37% of the creative media workforce have reported that they undertook unpaid work placements in order to gain employment; this presents a barrier to those individuals who cannot afford to work for free.

-There is a great deal of buy-in from small and large media employers who are now using the level 3 pathway as an alternative entry route and a way to break down such barriers to employment.
-Following the success of the level 3 Apprenticeship and due to demand from employers for higher level digital skills and a recognised progression route, Creative Skillset has developed this first pathway at level 4 for Interactive Media roles.
+There is a great deal of buy-in from small and large media employers who used the previous Level 3 Apprenticeship in Creative and Digital Media as an alternative entry route and a way to break down such barriers to employment, to capitalise on the potential new opportunities at Pinewood Wales, we have increased the range of optional units in Craft and Technical roles.

+Following the success of the previous Level 3 Apprenticeship and due to demand from employers for higher level digital skills and a recognised progression route, Creative Skillset has developed this first pathway at Level 4 for Interactive Media roles.